abdulsamadayoade/abdulsamadayoade/README.md

 ### Hola! 👋

-I'm AbdulSamad Ayoade, a creative frontend developer based in Nigeria who loves and enjoy working between design and engineering teams to transform ideas into prototypes and prototypes into live projects.
+I'm AbdulSamad Ayoade, a design minded frontend engineer based in Lagos, Nigeria who loves and enjoy working between design and engineering teams to transform ideas into prototypes and prototypes into live projects.
 I'm passionate about writing clean code, optimizing existing codebase for better performance and contributing to open source projects.

 - 🌱 I’m currently learning Advanced React JS, Next JS and Javascript Animations
 - 👯 I’m interested in collaborating with designers to build amazing websites and web apps